Chinese musicology: Scale and tonality

-Since the Chinese system is not an equal tempered tuning, playing a melody starting from the lǜ nearest to A will not necessarily sound the same as playing the same melody starting from some other lǜ, since the wolf interval will occupy a different point in the scale.
+Since the Chinese system is not an equal tempered tuning, playing a melody starting from the lü nearest to A will not necessarily sound the same as playing the same melody starting from some other lü, since the wolf interval will occupy a different point in the scale.
 The effect of changing the starting point of a song can be rather like the effect of shifting from a major to a minor key in Western music.
 The scalar tunings of Pythagoras, based on 2:3 ratios (8:9, 16:27, 64:81, etc.), are a western near-parallel to the earlier calculations used to derive Chinese scales.

+Putting the highlighted scales from the above image into musical notation gives: